Testing your Game

 What causes runtime errors?

 By far, the most common cause is referring to an actor after it's been killed.
-This accounts for 90% of cases.

 If you're stuck, ask on the forums.
 Take screenshots and attach your logs.